aksharkkumar/cmri-rv-seg/capstone-report/capstone-report.md

 3. Augment training data as described above using ImageDataGenerator object.
 4. Load the model architecture.
 5. Train the model using 'fit_generator()' and train image and masks generators as input data.
 Validation images and masks as validation data.
-6. Calculate the average Traing and Val Dice by predicting the trained model on training images and validation images using 'predict()' function.
+6. Calculate the average Training and Val Dice by predicting the trained model on training images and validation images using 'predict()' function.

 Testing implementation:
 1. Load weights, and predict the mask for each testing image.
 2. Create contour for each mask by using OpenCV 'findContours()' function.
 3. Output [x,y] points to properly labeled text file using eval python class.
 4. Send contour files to moderators for Dice coefficient on Test set.
 ### Refinement
+- Change dropout
+- change numbe of epochs
+- batch normalization
+- loss function; learning rate.
 ## IV.
 Results
 ### Model Evaluation and Validation
 ### Justification